 Why are people moving away from Enterprise Content Management?

-Enterprise Content Management is the system of content organization and retrievability in a large scale organization (check out the differences between DAM and ECM here).
+Enterprise Content Management is the system of content organization and retrievability in a large scale organization.

 In his recent post “The death of ECM and the birth of Content Services”, Michael Woodbridge sets out the goals of ECM: